rngShard/tuk.mas.traffic-simulation-rti/README.md

 as well as connected fundamental- and output data, together with Latex sources for the respective written report regarding "Traffic Simulation based on Real-Time Information".

+Please be aware, that the simulation is built and tested on Ubuntu 18.04.

 Project work conducted by _Konstantin Kloster_ & _Oliver Berg_ regarding project assignment of the lecture *Multi-Agent Systems* in summer term 2018 at University of Kaiserslautern (TU Kaiserslautern), Germany.

 ## Project Structure